eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

-# MQTT-SN Transparent / Aggrigating Gateway
+# MQTT-SN Transparent / Aggregating Gateway

 **MQTT-SN** requires a MQTT-SN Gateway which acts as a protocol converter to convert **MQTT-SN messages to MQTT messages**.
 MQTT-SN client over SensorNetwork can not communicate directly with MQTT broker(TCP/IP).
-This Gateway can run as a transparent or aggrigating Gateway by specifying the gateway.conf.
+This Gateway can run as a transparent or aggregating Gateway by specifying the gateway.conf.

 ### **step1.
 Build the gateway**
 ````